Generalization of the Nualart-Peccati criterion: New central limit theorems

-\begin{thm} Let $\LL$ stand for the Ornstein-Uhlenbeck operator and let $\{X_n\}_{n\geq 1}$ be a sequence of elements of $\K(\LL+p\Id)$ with variance bounded from below by some positive constant.
-Then, for any non zero polynomial $P\in\PP$, as $n \to \infty$, we have
+\begin{thm} Let $\LL$ stand for the Ornstein--Uhlenbeck operator and let $\{X_n\} _{n\geq1}$ be a sequence of elements of $\K(\LL+p\Id)$ with variance bounded from below by some positive constant.
+Then, for any nonzero polynomial $P\in\PP$, as $n \to\infty$, we have

 \end{thm}